jono-rams/surround-to-eac3/README.md

    * **Language Filter:** Only audio streams matching the languages provided with the `-l LANGUAGES, --langs LANGUAGES` option are considered for keeping. **This defaults to `eng,jpn`**.
 Others are marked to be dropped.

-   * **Transcode Criteria:** A target language stream is transcoded to E-AC3 if:

-     * It has 6 audio channels (5.1 surround).

-     * Its current codec is *not* `ac3` or `eac3`.
+   * **Transcode Criteria:** A target language stream is transcoded to E-AC3 if it has 6 audio channels (5.1) and its current codec is not `ac3` or `eac3`.

-   * **Copy Criteria:** A target language stream is copied directly if:
+   * **Copy Criteria:** A target language stream is copied directly if it's already `ac3`/`eac3` or it does not have 6 channels.

-     * It's already `ac3` or `eac3`.

-     * It does not have 6 channels (e.g., it's stereo).

-   * **File Skipping:** If no audio streams are marked for 'transcode' (e.g., a file only contains French audio, and French is not a target language, or all target languages' audio are already in the desired format and channel layout for copying), the entire file is skipped to avoid creating redundant or empty output files.
+   * **File Skipping:** If no audio streams are marked for 'transcode', the entire file is skipped.

 4. **Processing (using `ffmpeg`):**

-   * A new FFmpeg command is constructed based on the decisions.
+   * If not in `--dry-run` mode, a new FFmpeg command is constructed.
+This processing is done in parallel for multiple files, with a progress bar updating you on the status of the batch.

    * Video (`-c:v copy`) and subtitle (`-c:s copy`) streams are mapped and copied directly.